-Enjoy a BBQ lunch in Kuranda.
+Enjoy a BBQ lunch in Kuranda (extra cost).
 You'll also have the chance to explore excellent markets, and even sample a home-made ice cream!

 Wander the Kuranda Koala and Wildlife Park at your leisure, see the Australian marsupials, reptiles, and birds, or join a guided informative and fun tour.

-With elevated boardwalks through the rainforest, you’ll gain a close-up view of the animals.
+With elevated boardwalks you’ll gain a close-up view of the animals.
 Take the chance to observe natives you wouldn’t normally see from such little distance, such as a rare shy cassowary, and ‘Jack the Ripper’, a 5m Saltwater crocodile.

 In an amphitheatre, you'll learn Dreamtime legends from the Pamagirri Aboriginal tribe.
 These people have been custodians of the land for tens of thousands of years, and share their culture in a spectacular display.

-You'll discover the Rainbow Serpent Walk, and learn to play the didgeridoo; a large instrument made from a hollowed tree.
+You'll participate in a Dreamtime Walk and learn to play the didgeridoo; a large instrument made from a hollowed tree.

 Many indigenous Aboriginal tribes were nomadic and relied on hunting to eat.
-Some of the tools used were the boomerang and spear, both of which you be welcome to try.
+Some of the tools used were the boomerang and spear - Throw a boomerand and watch a spear throwing demonstration.

 You'll also adore the music and dancing extravaganza, and watch out for a surprise at the end of the show!